-- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official adoption or re-adoption of the CRP within the required timeframe. - If the Local Government is not a "Qualified Local Government" as defined in GA Code § 50-8-2 at the time of Application Submission, evidence that it was a Qualified Local Government at any time between November 1, 2023 and Application Submission. - Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process
+• A PDF of the full Community Revitalization Plan.

+- Map of CRP's targeted area clearly marked with location of proposed development. - Either: - Direct evidence of Local Government adoption or re-adoptionapproval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official adoption or re-adoption of the CRP within the required timeframe. - If the Local Government is not a "Qualified Local Government" as defined in GA Code § 50-8-2 at the time of Application Submission, evidence that it was a Qualified Local Government at any time between November 1, 20252023 and Application Submission for 2026 Competitive Rounds and between November 1, 2026 for 2027 Competitive Rounds.

+- Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process